dawsonhuynh/kvkmodule2/README.md

 # kvkmodule
-kvk module
-This is module for Magento 2 about auto filling Netherlands shipping address on checkout:
+This is module for Magento 2 about auto filling Netherlands shipping address on checkou.
     Demo: https://www.youtube.com/watch?v=0HucR0mJOcg